Managing the Unexpected and Staying Resilient

-On this episode of Chiropractical, we look at resilience – from the perspective of two DC students, and as a leader, partner, and coworker.
+On episode 3 of Chiropractical, we look at resilience – from the perspective of two DC students, and as a leader, partner, and coworker.

 Posted in Podcasts on Thursday, August 13, 2020